klakho0400/cs50_project0/README.md

  - [x] In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.

 the website contains 4 html pages
-1.index = has a basic introduction ,which uses a.css, and is the first page of website 2.table = contains a table , uses bootstrap4 and contains a table 3.list = contains a bulleted list , uses b.css which is converted from b.scss and uses scss features like nesting,etc 4.image = contains a image from the net
+* index = has a basic introduction ,which uses a.css, and is the first page of website
+* table = contains a table , uses bootstrap4 and contains a table
+* list = contains a bulleted list , uses b.css which is converted from b.scss and uses scss features like nesting,etc
+* image = contains a image from the net